CAREER RECORD: 24-25-4 (.491)

-Amanda Cummings enters her third season as the Husson head women's soccer coach and fourth year on staff in 2017 with a career record of 15-18-3.
-She also serves as the director of alumni relations.
+Amanda Cummings begins her fourth season as the Husson head women's soccer coach and her fifth year on staff in 2018.

 Following the season, three players claimed All-Conference honors, as junior Leah Hibbad earned First Team acclaim, junior Maddie Page was listed on the Second Team and senior Brooke LaBelle was chosen for the All-Sportsmanship Team.

 2015: In Cummings first season (2015), Husson went 8-10-1 overall and 4-5-0 in NAC play en route to earning the program’s 17th straight posteason appearance as the #6 seed in conference tournament.
 The Eagles’ campaign came to a close with a 1-0 loss at the hands of #3 Maine Maritime Academy in the NAC Tournament Quarterfinal round on Saturday, October 31st, resulting in the programs’ first lost in a quarterfinal matchup in 11 years.

 The 2015 team featured three players who earned All-NAC Honors Leah Hibbad (2nd Team), Erin Boulier (2nd Team) and Katie Cyr (Sportsmanship).

 Before returning to Husson, Cummings spent two seasons (2013-14) as head girls varsity basketball coach at Hermon High School where she compiled an overall record of 18-18.
 In the 2013-14 campaign, she led the Hawks to their first postseason appearance since 2011, which ended in the Class B East semifinals.